(Sub)millimeter Dust Polarization of Protoplanetary Disks from Scattering by Large Millimeter-Sized Irregular Grains: Acknowledgements

 \section{Acknowledgements}

-ZYDL acknowledges support from the Jefferson Foundation, NASA 80NSSC18K1095, and also support from the ALMA Student Observing Support (SOS).
+ZYDL acknowledges support from the Jefferson Scholars Foundation, NASA 80NSSC18K1095, and also support from the ALMA Student Observing Support (SOS).
 ZYL is supported in part by NASA 80NSSC20K0533 and NSF AST-1910106.
 LWL acknowledges support from NSF AST-1910364.
+Research by OM is supported by grant PID2021-123370OB-I00 funded MCIN/AEI/FEDER, UE.
+We thank the anonymous reviewer for the constructive comments that improved the paper.